curtiscovington/Computer-Graphics/Readme.md

 `make run` should compile and run the program

+`make clean` will clean the project structure

 # Controls

 Space = Toggle Perspective and Orthographic

-Arrow Keys or WASD = Camera Movement
+Arrow Keys or WASD = Movement

-QE                 = Move Camera In/Move Camera Out

-IJKL               = Camera Rotation
+Right Click and Mouse Move = Camera Movement

 Escape             = Close Program

 # Approximate Time

-5ish hours.
-Most fixing my project structure.
-Then playing with the shader.
+6 hours.
+Updating project structure, allowing for camera movement by mouse, and playing with the shader.